fami-sura/EcoPulse/docs/marketing-site/developer-handoff.md

 **SEO**

 - Title: “EcoPulse — Pilot Plan”
-- Description: “A 90-day pilot plan to evaluate community reporting, verification quality, and response coordination for waste and drainage issues.”
+- Description: “A 90-day pilot phase within a 12-month program to evaluate community reporting, verification quality, and response coordination for waste and drainage issues.”

 **Pilot overview**

-- H1: “Pilot plan (90 days)”
+- H1: “Pilot plan (90-day phase)”
-- Intro: “This pilot is designed to test adoption, verification quality, and response coordination for waste and drainage issues in selected communities.”
+- Intro: “This pilot phase is designed to test adoption, verification quality, and response coordination for waste and drainage issues in selected communities, as the first phase of a 12-month program.”

 **Scope (table copy)**

 - Geography: “Selected communities in [City, Country] (finalizing with partners).”
-- Duration: “90 days”
+- Duration: “Pilot phase: 90 days (within a 12-month program)”
 - Issue focus: “Waste accumulation and blocked drainage”
 - Verification model: “Community verification with safeguards against duplicates and self-verification.”
 - Success definition: “Verified issues receive documented response attempts and resolution outcomes where feasible.”